lidiarpo/Team6-EDA397-2017/report_template.md

 ---

 # Project Description
-An application developed for Android based mobile phones that allows users to subscribe to specific flights, providing flight information (e.g. delays, cancellation, early arrival) via push notifications.
+This is an android application that allows users to subscribe to specific flights, providing flight information (e.g. delays, cancellation, early arrival) via push notifications.

 The app will show all the flights from, and to, Gothenburg Landvetter Airport (GOT).
-Later on the user will be able to choose among other airports in Sweden and then we can might expand to the rest of the world depending on public interest.
-The user can filter the departures/arrivals and subscribe to some flight of concern.
+Later, the user will be able to choose among other airports in Sweden which can further be expanded to the rest of the world depending on public interest.
+The user can filter the departures/arrivals and subscribe to some flights of concern.
 The user can filter to many flights.
 The user can choose (in settings) or in each flight what kind of notification he/she wants to receive about that flight.

 # Sprint Log
 ## Sprint 1:
 We started the sprint by populating the backlog of stories written as issues in git.
 Next we had to estimate the issues by giving them story points that would indicate their complexity, in our wiki the explanation of how we map our story point metric to complexity for the estimation of each issue can be read.
-We used a a well known estimation technque to estimate our backlog the Planning Poker.
-For the Planning Poker we used a online servie Plan IT Poker (http://www.planitpoker.com/) so every member of the group could remotely vote.
-After the results of the voting we reasoned together to come to a estimation conclustion that everybody agreed on.
+We used a a well known estimation technique to estimate our backlog, the Planning Poker.
+For the Planning Poker, we used an online servie Plan IT Poker (http://www.planitpoker.com/) so every member of the group could remotely vote.
+After the results of the voting, we reasoned together to come to an estimation conclustion that everybody agreed on.
 When every issue had an estimation, we had to plan how many issues we were going to commit to for the first acceptance test.
-Based on the time capacity each member should contribute per week and the issues that had the most priority we decided to commit to 6 issues in Sprint 1.
+Based on the time capacity each member should contribute per week and the issues that had the most priority, we decided to commit to 6 issues in Sprint 1.

 ## Commitment
 List the features/stories the team commits to finish during the sprint.